TomerBeren/Foo-Book-Web-Public/README.md

 # FooBook

-Part 2 of the final project in the advnaced systems programming course.
+This branch is the initial version of the project without server integration and is not fully complete.
+The final, ready product with full server integration is available under the tcp-main-server branch.

 ## Getting Started